 Disruptions – Everything everywhere all at once

-Even before we arrive at how AI could spot and fix the disruptions let’s consider a few parameters that are well beyond established patterns that algorithms seek and solve-
+Even before we arrive at how AI could spot and fix disruptions, let’s look at day to day forces outside patterns that algorithms like to learn.

 Where AI shines today

-Today AI is the SCM SME and Co-Pilot rolled into one tackling things such as
+Today AI is the SCM SME and co-pilot rolled into one, tackling problems such as

-- Digital twins run “what-if” scenarios, like SimCity, but for containers and trucks.
+- Digital twins that run “what-if” scenarios for networks, inventory, and capacity.

-- Dynamic routing recalibrates logistics when canals clog or ports shut down.
+- Dynamic routing that recalibrates logistics when ports clog, lanes shift, or demand spikes.

-This isn’t theoretical.
-Companies are already using AI to spot risks earlier and recover faster.
+This is not theoretical.
+Leaders use AI to spot issues sooner and recover faster.

 Where we’re going, we don’t need roads: SCM with AGI and quantum computing

-And hence my bold foray into a not-so-distant future where I believe we are anyway heading – AGI!!!!
-And to this mix I want to add quantum computing!!
+And hence my bold foray into a future where we are heading, agentic AI, and maybe one day something closer to AGI.
+To this mix I add quantum computing, or quantum inspired optimization.

-So, let’s hop into my SCM DeLorean time machine (yep, couldn’t resist the Back to the Future nod) and tackle optimization challenges in supply chain management, no matter the size, complexity, or curveballs thrown our way.
+So, let’s hop into the DeLorean time machine (yep, couldn’t resist the Back to the Future nod) and tackle supply chain optimization, no matter the size, complexity, or curveballs our way.
 Buckle up!

 Quantum: the math buster